Odyssey

 lets us set how frequently the subgraph should check in with the router.
 Including this property in the configuration file is

 .
-Whenever new data is available, the subgraph sends it to the router along with a special property called the
+Whenever new data is available, the subgraph sends it to the router along with a special value called the

 , which confirms its identity with the router.
 This process can optionally include a separate component to manage the ongoing check-ins and data transmission called the